ericmoritz/restexperiments/docs/source/phase1.rst

 I had to disqualify the RESTful indirect method because I could not test it using a single worker thread.
-The implications of that is that the number of concurrent requests is limited to (workers)/3 to accomplish even 250 concurrent requests, I would have to have 750 worker processes for both nginx and uwsgi.
+The implications of that is that the number of concurrent requests is limited to (workers)/3.
+To accomplish 250 concurrent requests, I would have to have 750 worker processes for both nginx and uwsgi.
 The resident memory would end up being 12gigs.

 .. raw:: html